|

 fluid containing cysts, since spinal fluid is a "serum-starvation"

 condition) to assess antibiotic treatment outcomes.
+(UPDATE, this was

 The crooks say the cyst is not viable, without performing a MIT.